rupashreeh/RupashreeRangaiyengar_ATC_2021_Assignment/README.md

 9. python3 <path-where-file-is-downloaded>/pb.py "Not(Not(x1+x2<=2))" 2 1 2
 10 python3 <path-where-file-is-downloaded>/pb.py "Or(x1+x2<=2,Not(x2<=1))" 2 5 3

 Note: My examples folder contains images of my local run of the code.
-It is done on a Macbook.
+It is done on a Macbook Pro with macOs Catalina.
+      I have not run this on a windows machine at all and do not know how it would behave.